dhadkara/CKAD-exam-notes/Configurations/README.md

   ```
   ### Taints and Tolerations

-  The taint has key key, value value, and taint effect NoSchedule.
+  The taint has key,value, and taint effect NoSchedule.
 This means that no pod will be able to schedule onto node1 unless it has a matching toleration.

+  Note: Pod with matching toleration can still be scheduled on other nodes if they don't any taints.

   Add a taint to node
   Other values for taint-effect are NoSchedule, NoExecute and PreferNoSchedule
+  NoSchedule: Will not schedule the pod if toleration doesn't match
+  PreferNoSchedule: Will try best not to schedule pod if toleration doesn't match but no gurranty
+  NoExectue: Will not schedule new pods and also evict old pods doesn't match toleration

   ```
   k taint nodes <node-name> key=value:taint-effect k taint nodes node1 app=blue:NoSchedule